 The Group measure and manage a wide range of metrics which help us assess how well we are doing to minimise our risks in a changing future.
-These metrics are reported each year in our Annual Report and Accounts SECR (Streamlined Energy Carbon Reporting) table in the Cadent Gas Annual Report and Accounts which provides a transparent assessment of our performance for the current year and provides the previous year's data for comparison.
+These metrics are reported each year in our Annual Report and Accounts SECR (Streamlined Energy Carbon Reporting) table (see pages 31 to 32) which provides a transparent assessment of our performance for the current year and provides the previous year's data for comparison.
 Other reports which are relevant include the Cadent Gas annual Sustainability Report, Social Impact Report and Annual Environmental Report.